graffwritter/graffwritter/README.md

+[12/23{1201}33\01]

-[12/23{1201}33\01] nam quod possum, pro illis quae sibi non possunt vel non possunt
+nam quod possum, pro illis quae sibi non possunt vel non possunt

-#itstimeforTea
+ #itstimeforTea-

+  3ncryption is K3y+Ciphers are c0de+So wr1te you're own Freedom and sign .PGP
  - 🌱 I’m currently learning ...life. cloud-data-encryption-blockchain
-- 💞️ I’m looking to collaborate on ...wikiLeaks and banhof bunker
+- 💞️ I’m looking to collaborate on ...anyone willing to help others and do what it takes,wikiLeaks,banhof bunker,any data securities/privacy/encryption, & proper fucking freedom!
-- 📫 How to reach me ...daytona boardwalk lolz Arminius3301 #The1223 #Thecollective #1201
+- 📫 How to reach me ...daytona boardwalk lolz
-Arminius3301 #The1223 #Thecollective #1201 #Cicada3301
+ #The1223 #Thecollective #1201 #Cicada3301

 <!--
 **graffwritter/graffwritter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.